qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: Simulating Memory Performance

 \subsection{Results}

-Figure~\ref{fig:gb-err_rates} shows the results of our circuit-level simulations.
+\boldup{Memory Performance:} Figure~\ref{fig:all-err_rates}a shows the results of our circuit-level simulations.
 The logical observables for each encoded qubit were found using the same methodology described in Section 8.1 of ~\cite{bravyi2023high}.
-The \revision{top} plot varies the parameter $p$ in our error modeling described in Section~\ref{gb:error} with coherence times set to 10 seconds.
-In the \revision{bottom} plot $p$ is set to $10^{-3}$ and the coherence time is varied.
-We simulate generalized-bicycle codes \revision{and} the surface code for $d$ rounds.
-For each data point, we collected $N_s$ shots and defined $N_e$ as the number of shots where a logical \revision{error} occurred. $N_s$ was chosen dynamically until at least 1,000 errors occurred, or $10^9$ shots occurred.
-All data points accumulated at least \revision{100} errors.
-The plotted logical error rate $p_L$ is then defined per round \revision{as} $p_L = 1 - (1 - (N_e/N_s))^{1/\mathrevision{d}} \approx \frac{(N_e/N_s)}{\mathrevision{d}}$.
+The physical error rate corresponds to the parameter $p$ in our error modeling described in Section~\ref{gb:error} with coherence times set to 10 seconds.
+We simulate generalized-bicycle codes and the surface code for $d$ rounds.
+For each data point, we collected $N_s$ shots and defined $N_e$ as the number of shots where a logical error occurred. $N_s$ was chosen dynamically until at least 1,000 errors occurred, or $10^9$ shots occurred.
+All data points accumulated at least 100 errors.
+The plotted logical error rate $p_L$ is then defined per round as $p_L = 1 - (1 - (N_e/N_s))^{1/d} \approx \frac{(N_e/N_s)}{d}$.

 Our results indicate that our implementation of the weight 6 generalized-bicycle codes has a comparable logical error rate to surface codes but with a significantly better encoding rate.
 We also find the weight 8 codes have poorer performance.
-This can likely be attributed to the longer circuits necessary for the higher weight checks leading to increased error propagation.
-We note, however, that we do not search over all possible circuits that implement the weight 8 codes and different circuits may have more robustness to error propagation.
-We see our results as a tentative confirmation of the effects of error propagation in higher weight codes, but believe a more thorough analysis should be performed in future work.
-Our coherence sensitivity results also show that the generalized-bicycle codes are more sensitive to coherence times than the surface code, as expected.
-However, the generalized-bicycle codes are still feasible since coherence times in the experiment are on the order of seconds~\cite{barnes2022assembly, ma2022universal, jenkins2022ytterbium}.
+This can be attributed to the longer circuits necessary for the higher weight checks leading to increased error propagation.
+Future work could improve this by using techniques such as flag fault-tolerance~\cite{chamberland2018flag}.

+\boldup{Coherence Sensitivity:} Figure~\ref{fig:all-err_rates}b shows the result of our sensitivity study to the coherence time of the qubits.
+In this study, $p$ is set to $10^{-3}$ and the coherence time is varied.
+Logical error rate $p_L$ is again defined per round as $p_L = 1 - (1 - (N_e/N_s))^{1/d} \approx \frac{(N_e/N_s)}{d}$.
+We find that the generalized-bicycle codes are more sensitive to coherence times than the surface code, as expected.
+However, the generalized-bicycle codes are still feasible since coherence times in experiment are on the order of seconds~\cite{barnes2022assembly, ma2022universal, jenkins2022ytterbium}.